GemmaCroad/Web-Directions-Conference-Notes/2021/hover-1.md

 31 features, rapid fire

-**High Risk:**
+#### **High Risk:**

-Rad styles that might not ever make it into CSS
+Rad styles that might not ever make it into CSS, but are still cool and good to keep and eye on what is happening with them

-- Conditional Values
+- **Conditional Values**
-The ability to put a little mini media query where you put a value
+  - The ability to put a little mini media query where you put a value
 ```
 div {
   flex-flow: if(100vw > 500px, row, column)
 }
 ```
-- Switch
+- **Switch**
-Similar to the above, has a condition that needs to be met
+  - Similar to the above, has a condition that needs to be met
 ```
 .foo {
   grid-template-columns: switch(